Webinar - Uncovering the Origins of Balance Problems in Parkinson's Disease

 Thursday, October 15, 2015

 4500 Blakie Road, Unit 117

-The Canadian Guidelines on Parkinson’s Disease is a publication that was issued with the aim of creating a consistent standard for diagnosing and treating Parkinson's for the first time in Canada.
+The Canadian Guidelines on Parkinson’s Disease is a publication that was issued for the first time in Canada with the aim of creating a consistent standard for diagnosing and treating Parkinson's.
 These guidelines were designed for a broad range of health professionals to ensure they have a detailed understanding of Parkinson’s, and will enable all practitioners to work effectively to improve the course of their treatment for patients and clients.
 For more information and to view the guidelines, click here.